-- Go to the account management Web page, click Try Now Free for 60 Days, and select the necessary subscription type. - Install Acronis Backup & Recovery 11, start the product, connect the console to the machine you want to back up, click Back up now or Create backup plan, click Location, and click Get trial subscription.
+- Go to the account management Web page, click Try Now Free for 60 Days, and select the necessary subscription type. - Install Acronis Backup & Recovery 11 on the machine you want to back up, start the product, click Back up now or Create backup plan, click Location, and click Get trial subscription.
 Log in to your account (create one if you are not registered yet).
 A trial subscription will be automatically created and assigned to the machine.

-12.4 Activating online backup subscriptions
+11.4 Activating online backup subscriptions